alperodaman/energypanel/README.md

 `Authorization` header — browsers can't set custom headers during a native WebSocket handshake, so this is a hard requirement, not a style choice.

-**Plain JavaScript, not TypeScript.** The job posting says "Full stack Javascript development" specifically.
+**Plain JavaScript, not TypeScript.** This project is deliberately kept in plain JavaScript to demonstrate depth in the Node/Express/React JS stack specifically.
 My TypeScript/NestJS experience is demonstrated in a separate project instead of retrofitting this one — shared event contracts are still typed via JSDoc `@typedef`, which catches most cross-service schema drift without a build step.

 **Prisma over Drizzle.** For a classic Node.js deployment target (a real server, not edge/serverless), Prisma's mature migration tooling and generated client outweigh Drizzle's